-However, if the reason the solicitor is asked to give up as executor is because a more reasonable quote had been obtained, there is some doubt as to whether the above excuses would be relevant, unless, maybe, the solicitor appointed had an unusually intimate knowledge of the estate.
+However, if the reason the solicitor is asked to give up as executor is because a more reasonable quote had been obtained, there is some doubt as to whether most of the above excuses would be relevant, unless, maybe, the solicitor appointed had an unusually intimate knowledge of the estate.

 This is what the Solicitors Regulation Authority has to say: